 Your service should be tested for technical accessibility by an accessibility expert.
-There are lots of agencies out there who can carry out this testing and the project should set aside some budget for this.
+There are many agencies who can carry out this testing and projects should budget for this work.

 You should seek to test your service with a range of disabled people and assistive technology users.
-You should aim to do this at least once as your service is developed.
+You should aim to do this at least once during the development of your service.

-Don’t leave your accessibility testing to the end of your project.
+Don’t leave accessibility testing until the end of your project.
 It is much harder to fix accessibility issues once the majority of your development work is completed.